MvvmCross/MvvmCross/docs/_documentation/getting-started/getting-started.md

 MvxScaffolding | Plac3hold3r | [Visual Studio](https://marketplace.visualstudio.com/items?itemName=Plac3Hold3r.MvxScaffolding) - [dotnet template CLI](https://www.nuget.org/packages/MvxScaffolding.Templates/)

 You can choose to download and install an extension manually, or you can get it from the Extension Manager in Visual Studio / the Add-In Gallery in Xamarin Studio (Visual Studio for Mac).

-## Show me some code please!

-Please check [this document](https://www.mvvmcross.com/documentation/getting-started/mvvmcross-overview) to get an overview of how MvvmCross works.